jackrichter/eazybank/README.md

-SQLElectron is being used as the MySQL GUI,  as it can easily connect with MySQL in Docker containers.
+SQLElectron is being used as the MySQL GUI,  which can easily connect with MySQL in Docker containers.